frctl/fractal-docs/docs/guide/collections/README.md

 ### Available config properties

-The ~@TODOLINK @collections-config', 'collection configuration reference') }} contains full details of all the collection properties available for use.
+The [collection configuration reference](./configuration-reference.html) contains full details of all the collection properties available for use.

 ## Ordering collections